patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/about-tokens.md

 **Design tokens** are variables that store visual design attributes like color, typography, and spacing.
 Tokens have a name and value that conveys their associated design style, making their purpose clear and recognizable.

 PatternFly's tokens are set up as variables and styles within Figma, and are exported as CSS variables for use in development.
+Tokens are only available as part of the PatternFly 6 release, so make sure you [upgrade to PatternFly 6](/get-started/upgrade) in order to take advantage of tokens.

 To learn more about designing with the PatternFly Figma library, [refer to our onboarding guide.](/get-started/design#figma-library)

 You can also [view the complete list of PatternFly's design tokens.](/tokens/all-patternfly-tokens)

-Tokens are part of the PatternFly 6 release, so you must [upgrade](/get-started/upgrade) in order to take advantage of tokens.

 ## Why use tokens?